methermeneus/batcheck/README.md

 - [ ] When the cursor is on one of the top two lines, backspacing may temporarily cause the display line to disappear.

+- [ ] Refactor so there aren't two separate laptop and desktop files.

+- [ ] Parse ACPI table so we don't depend on the ACPI package.

+- [ ] Cross-platform?
+The display part should be easy, but what about getting the info?

-- [ ] Man, do I have a lot of comments, and badly-formatted ones at that.
+- [x] I went on a bit of a delete-spree! ~~Man, do I have a lot of comments, and badly-formatted ones at that.
 I still actually use this program, but it's weird to see how little I knew about C and code formatting back then.
-This needs fixing, even if it has nothing to do with the program itself.
+This needs fixing, even if it has nothing to do with the program itself.~~

 ```
 -----BEGIN PGP SIGNATURE-----